-The following technical support services guidelines ("Guidelines") apply to support services for your use of "G Suite Core Services."
+The following technical support services guidelines ("Guidelines") apply to support services for your use of "G Suite Core Services", except for the services and editions noted below that are excluded from coverage.
 Capitalized terms not defined herein have the meaning set forth in the agreement that governs your use of G Suite Core Services ("Agreement").
 For clarity, Google will have no obligation under the Agreement (or these Guidelines) to provide support for any of the services set forth at the following URL: https://www.google.com/support/a/bin/answer.py?hl=en&answer=181865

 Support Request Submission